olokex/bachelors-thesis/README.md

 ```

 ### Parameters
-Order of parameter doesn't matter, duplicity is allowed i.e. last switch is used.
+In case of parameter duplicity, the last value is used.
+The order of the parameters doesn't matter.

 **Common**
 option          | expected value
 ----------------|---------------